sesh/django-up/README.md

 # django-up

-`django-up` is a zero configuration [Django][django] deployment tool to deploy a project to a Debian 11 environment.
+`django-up` is a zero configuration [Django][django] deployment tool to deploy a project to a Ubuntu 20.04 LTS environment.

 ```shell